Pops47/marvel-backend/README.md

 This server is made with Express/Node.js.

-It provides 5 routes to get data from Marvel API by LeReacteur (a clone of Marvel API) :
+It provides 5 routes to get data from Marvel API by LeReacteur (a clone of the official Marvel API) :

 - characters
 - comics